clbustos/statsample/README.txt

 * Tests: F, T, Levene, U-Mannwhitney.
 * Regression: Simple, Multiple (OLS), Probit  and Logit
 * Factorial Analysis: Extraction (PCA and Principal Axis), Rotation (Varimax, Equimax, Quartimax) and Parallel Analysis, for estimation of number of factors.
+* Reliability analysis for simple scale and helpers to analyze multiple scales using factor analysis and correlations
 * Dominance Analysis, with multivariate dependent and bootstrap (Azen & Budescu)
 * Sample calculation related formulas
 * Creates reports on text, html and rtf, using ReportBuilder gem